Excise duty

 Emphasis on environmentally and health based taxation

-According to the Government Programme of Prime Minister Sanna Marin’s Government, taxation must reinforce sustainable development and the work to mitigate climate change, both nationally and interna-tionally in ways that are socially just and secure the tax base.
-The goal is to seek solutions that promote the Government’s climate objectives in the most economically effective way, accelerating the shift away from fossil fuels while meeting the requirements of social justice.
+Excise duties have a key role in mitigating climate change.
+The goal is to seek solutions that promote climate objectives in the most economically effective way, accelerating the shift away from fossil fuels while meeting the requirements of social justice.
 It should also be borne in mind that taxation is not always the most effective solution to social challenges, and that systematic regulation and other guidance instruments are also needed.
+The tax on fuels used in transport, power plants and heating consists of an energy content tax and a carbon dioxide tax.
+The excise duty on beverage containers has encouraged the use of recyclable containers, and the waste tax has effectively reduced the amount of waste that ends up in landfills.

-In 2019, a total of EUR 7,197 million was collected in excise duties.
-Energy taxes comprise the largest category of excise duties, with a total tax revenue of EUR 4,591 million in 2019.
+In 2023 a total of EUR 7,092 million was collected in excise duties.
+Energy taxes comprise the largest category of excise duties, with a total tax revenue of EUR 4,238 million in 2023.
 Other economically significant taxes are the excise duty on alcohol and alcoholic beverages and the excise duty on tobacco products.

 Excise duties in the EU Member States are, as a rule, subject to harmonisation, as set out in EU directives.
 The directives are implemented through national taxation legislation.
-The harmonised excise du-ties apply to alcohol, most tobacco products, energy products and electricity.
+The harmonised excise duties apply to alcohol, most tobacco products, energy products and electricity.

 Non-harmonised national excise duties include the duty on soft drinks, the duty on beverage containers, the energy tax on peat and tall oil, and the waste tax.

-The general taxation procedure for all excise duties changed significantly from the start of 2021.
+The general taxation procedure for all excise duties was changed significantly from the start of 2021.
 The taxation procedure for excise duties will in future be regulated not only by the Excise Duty Act (182/2010) but also the Act on the Assessment Procedure for Self-Assessed Taxes (768/2016).
 Detailed provisions are laid down in separate acts on each excise duty or group of excise duties.
 The Finnish Tax Administration is responsible for administering the excise duties.

 More information on excise taxation is available on the Finnish Tax Administration’s website